omarreis/GBE3D/demos/SailboatDemo/README.md

 ## 3D models and textures

 All models used in SailboatDemo are embedded in fSailboatDemo.fmx file.
-So model and texture files are not needed to build or to deploy the app.
+Model and texture files are not needed to build or deploy the app.

-They are available for edition in Blender .blend format  (original) and in .glb (compatible with GXScene).
+But they are available for edition in Blender .blend format  (original) and in .glb

 See *models* folder.